Khirbat Al-Lawz

-Khirbat Al-Lawz was a Palestinian Arab village in the Jerusalem Subdistrict.
+Khirbat Al-Lawz (Arabic: خربة اللّوز), pronounced Khirbet al-Loz, was a Palestinian Arab village in the Jerusalem Subdistrict.
 It was depopulated during the 1948 Arab-Israeli War on July 13, 1948, by the Har'el Brigade of Operation Dani.
 It was located 11 km west of Jerusalem, situated north of Wadi al-Sarar.

 History

 Ottoman era

 In 1838, Khirbet el-Lauz was noted as a Muslim village, part of Beni Hasan area, located west of Jerusalem.

 In 1863, Victor Guérin found it to be a hamlet of eighty inhabitants, most of them shepherds.

 Socin found from an official Ottoman village list from about 1870 that chirbet el-loz had a population of 83, with a total of 38 houses, though the population count included men, only.
 Hartmann found that chirbet el-loz had 30 houses.

 In 1883, the PEF's Survey of Western Palestine described Khurbet el Loz as "a village of moderate size on the slope of a high ridge near the summit.
 It has a sort of terrace below it, and stands some 800 ft above the southern valley.
 There are rock-cut tombs at the place."